 Figure 4: Overview of riparian habitat managed by the VT Biosystems Engineering's VT StREAM lab (outlined in yellow).
 This area is of immense priority for restoration work along Stroubles.
 As campus expands westward, it is imperative that we combine campus growth with investment into the health and condition of the riparian habitat downstream of the Virginia Tech campus.
-As managers of this land through the VT Foundation, it is imperative we treat this land in a responsible and sustainable manner, just as we would any other land owned by Virginia Tech.

-Image 2: Stroubles Creek flooding on VT StREAM lab in October 2018.
+Image 3: Stroubles Creek flooding on VT StREAM lab in October 2018.
 This area is downstream of the VT campus.
 The common and drastic flooding here is largely aggravated by development of impervious surfaces within the watershed and the channelization of Stroubles Creek through Blacksburg and campus upstream.
 All stormwater from VT's campus drains to here.
 The culmination of these circumstances contributes to the poor health and condition of Stroubles Creek, leading to this section of the stream being listed as an impaired waterway by the VA DEQ.
 Through investment in a healthy, native riparian forest through this area, we can offset many of the environmental impacts of the Virginia Tech campus on the Stroubles Creek watershed.
 Furthermore, this investment will help protect not only the Virginia Tech community, but all communities downstream from stormwater and major flooding events.